How to Run Longer Distances: 20 Tips from a Run Coach

 how-to-run-longer

 If you’re wondering how to run longer, progressive overload is a vital training principle to help you build endurance and conquer more miles.
 Progressive overload means adding duration and intensity gradually to your training.
-This means you must slowly add distance to your training program, adding no more than 10 percent to your total miles each week.
+This means you must slowly add distance to your training program, adding no more than 10 percent to your total weekly mileage.
 So if you run 10 miles in one week, for instance, you can add 1 or 10 percent to run 11 miles the following week.

 Progressive overload will help you become a better runner and reduce your risk of injury from overtraining.
 If you need a running training plan to help you gradually build your stamina and run farther, head to our Training Center, and I will be happy to help you.